Back

 REACH: A comprehensive chemical regulation

 REACH is a broad rule that covers all chemicals in the EU.
 It includes everything from industrial chemicals to common items like furniture and cleaners.
-It has banned 224 chemicals, managed by the European Chemicals Agency.
+It has currently listed over 235 SVHCs, managed by the European Chemicals Agency.
+A major overhaul expected by the end of 2025 will focus on banning or restricting additional substances, particularly PFAS chemicals, known for their environmental persistence and health risks.

 RoHS: Focus on electrical and electronic equipment